Monday, August 26, 2013

 The evening was defined by the Variety Power Hour, a late-night variety show, bacchanal, though this evening seemed a little low-key by VPH standards.
 This was not a surprise, as it was the first of FringeNYC '13.
 Tomorrow's crowd may be bigger, and will surely build as the festival continues.

-However, it was a good crowd, a spirited crowd, and this time (unlike, say, last night) I took tim eot think through and actually rehearse what we were going to present or more to the point, how we were going to present it, using microphones.
+However, it was a good crowd, a spirited crowd, and this time (unlike, say, last night) I took time to think through and actually rehearse what we were going to present or more to the point, how we were going to present it, using microphones.
 This show is podcast, and so I suggested we perform the post-dance dialogue as though it were a radio drama; no blocking (or not much) with people moving towards and away from the mic to suggest leaving the scene.

 Emily and Annie at the C.O.W.